DahianaMC/PyBer_Analysis/README.md

 - Technical Analysis 2:
 - Multiple-line chart: Total Fare by City Type by week
   - We created a dataframe that has the fares by city types in a period of time 01/01/2019 to 04/28/2019.
-Then the sum of the fares per week was calculated by city type.
+Then the sum of the fares by city type was calculated per week.

   ![Fig8](https://github.com/DahianaMC/PyBer_Analysis/blob/master/Analysis/Fig8.png)